LaraFB/3-ano/README.md

 ###### Acceptance Criteria

 - There should be a section or page dedicated to transaction history in the application.
 - The transaction history should be displayed in a list or table, with detailed information such as date, description, amount, and category.
-- The user should be able to filter transactions by date, category, or type (income or expense).
+- I should be able to filter transactions by date, category, or type (income or expense).

 ***